ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-devops-pro-autoscaling.md

 - `PercentChangeInCapacity` - percentage change

-### Scaling Policy Types
+#### Scaling Policy Types

-Simple Scaling - single scaling adjustment; have cooldown; default of 300
+Simple Scaling - single scaling adjustment; have cooldown; default of 300 seconds

 Step Scaling - scale based on size of alarm breach; no cooldown; don't lock group; continuously evaluated; instance warmup

-## ASG Instance Lifecycle
+#### ASG Instance Lifecycle &amp; Lifecycle Hooks

-### Lifecycle Hooks

 While instances are `Pending` to be added to an ASG or `Terminating` out of an ASG there is an opportunity to add a hook into the processes.
 These hooks can be a CloudWatch event, an SNS or SQS message or launches a script.
+In the case of Simple Scaling the cooldown period does not begin until after the instance moves out of the wait state or in the case of spot instances the cooldown period begins when the bid is successful.

 The wait state is how long these hooks have to run before proceeding to the lifecycle stage.
 By default the wait state is 3600 seconds and can changed using the `heartbeat-timeout` parameter or be ended using the `complete-lifecycle-action` or lengthened using `record-lifecycle-action-heartbeat` commands.
 The max wait state is 48 hours.